Monthly Archives: August 2016

 If the strength of the health and fitness sector is anything to go by, many of us want to improve our health and overall level of fitness.
 With all of the positive health benefits that modern medicine associates with regular exercise ? not the least of which is a longer life ? it's natural to want to become more active.
 Unfortunately, as we all know, that's much easier said than done.

 Motivating yourself to make a change in our often sedentary lifestyles can be a real challenge.
 How many New Year's resolutions have slipped into the past unfulfilled?
 Instead of struggling to stick to regular exercise on its own, what if you motivated yourself with the "fun and games" that are sports?
-As a main component of your exercise, sports,
+As a main component of your exercise, sports, and especially team sports, can have huge benefits.

 There's a lot to be said about the exciting nature of the sport of tennis.
 With its enormous popularity around the world, many tune in to watch matches on TV.
 However, there is another sport that ? while smaller than tennis ? is much more exciting: badminton.
 In the game of badminton, the feathered shuttlecock provides a much more unstable and unpredictable projectile in flight than a tennis ball.
 The amount of strokes and moves required to control a shuttlecock and score points fully is staggering.
 Mastering the game takes not only excellent hand-eye coordination but good physical fitness, too.